How Insurance Affects Buying a Home on Maui

 Lenders calculate property taxes and insurance into your total payment estimate.

-If you are preparing financially for purchase, understanding how lenders evaluate credit and debt ratios is essential.
+If you are preparing financially for a purchase, understanding how lenders evaluate credit and debt ratios is essential.

-Insurance for Investment and Short-Term Rental Properties
+Insurance Considerations for Vacation and Investment Properties

 • Require specialty underwriting

-• Adjust premiums based on usage
+• Adjust premiums based on occupancy and rental activity

-Flood insurance is not included in standard homeowners policies.
+Flood insurance is not included in standard homeowners' policies.

 Properties located in FEMA flood zones may: